AlexandreDecan/sismic/docs/execution.rst

 before external events, and the simulation follows a inner-first/source-state semantic.

-A :py:class:`~pyss.simulator.Simulator` instance is constructed upon a :py:class:`~pyss.model.StateChart` instance and an optional :py:class:`~pyss.evaluator.Evaluator` (see :ref:`code_evaluation`).
+A :py:class:`~pyss.simulator.Simulator` instance is constructed upon a :py:class:`~pyss.model.StateChart` instance and an optional callable that returns an :py:class:`~pyss.evaluator.Evaluator` (see :ref:`code_evaluation`).
-If no evaluator is specified, a :py:class:`~pyss.evaluator.PythonEvaluator` instance will be used by default.
+If no evaluator is specified, :py:class:`~pyss.evaluator.PythonEvaluator` class will be set.

 The main methods of a simulator instance are: